emmanuel-leclercq/PolynomialsHPC/README.md

 We make heavy use of the <algorithm> and <numeric> libraries for efficiency.
 The adjust() method removes trailing zeros, basic accessors are provided. the is_sorted parameter is left to user to set for efficiency.
-Addition between non-ordered sparse polynomials results in a sorted sparse polynomial (no sorting overhead).
+Addition between non-ordered sparse polynomials results in a sorted sparse polynomial.

 #### Operations available :